notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 The "Select theme:" pulldown allows you to select which theme you want.
 [Themes](../themes/) are pre-defined sets of formatting rules, which often try to use a consistent color scheme between languages.

-The "Language:" selection list lets you select whether you want to set the formatting for "Global Styles", or a specific [programming language](../programing-languages/) that you want to set the highlighting for.
+The "Language:" pulldown (it was a selection list before v8.7.8) lets you select whether you want to set the formatting for "Global Styles", or a specific [programming language](../programing-languages/) that you want to set the highlighting for.
 The "Style:" selection list lets you select which highlighting rule to edit for the given language.

 On all but "Language: Global Styles", there will also be a "Default ext." box, which is an un-editable list of the default file extensions associated with that Language; and the "User ext." box, where you can add a user-defined list of additional extensions (space separated, don't use the . in the extension), which says which other extensions you want to apply this language's formatting to.
 (Please note that any changes you make in the Style Configurator dialog box for a specific language only applies to that language and only applies to the selected [theme](../themes/): If you add a user-defined extension to a language in the `Default (stylers.xml)` theme, it will not affect the list of user-defined extensions for that language in any of the other themes.)